Lewiston brewery co-owner dies in Buckfield crash

-Deputies said icy conditions and rain played a role in the crash, which happened on Streak Mountain Road, also known as Route 117, in Buckfield after 11:30 p.m.
+The TV station reports that icy conditions and rain played a role in the crash.

 The dog, Winston, was handed over to an animal control officer who was on the scene.